Chuck McDermott

 Charles McDermott, better-known by his stage name Chuck McDermott, is an American singer, songwriter and lyricist with a side history in political activism.
-He is known for writing and contributing to a variety of vinyl record albums and Spotify albums, for contributing two songs to the soundtrack for the 1982 Canadian horror film The Rats, and for his collaborations with musician John Stewart.
+He is known for writing and contributing to a variety of vinyl records and Spotify albums, for contributing two songs to the soundtrack for the 1982 Canadian horror film The Rats, and for his collaborations with musician John Stewart.

 Personal life

 McDermott's date of birth and age are unknown.
 Born in the city of Chicago but raised in Dubuque, Iowa, he attended Yale University for two years before branching out into a professional music career that began in Boston, Massachusetts.
 Much of his early music was based in country and folk rock influences.
 McDermott lives in Cohasset, Massachusetts as of 2022.
 Other notable life events include McDermott's brief work on Ted Kennedy's presidential campaign.
 He is politically involved in environmentalism, finance and energy issues, which he prioritized over his musical career for the most part between the 1980s and 2010s.
 Although he had dropped out of Yale before completing a university career, McDermott was able to find work as a staff member in the US House of Representatives.